fabacab/CTF/2017/BSidesSF/web/Zumbo/README.md

 Of course, none of the built-in Jinja functions and neither of the developer-supplied variables present an obvious path towards remote code execution.
 After all, one of the primary purpsoes of templates is to restrict what code can be run in the first place.
 This general concept is called a "[sandbox](https://en.wikipedia.org/wiki/Sandbox_(computer_security))."
 In order to achieve remote code exceution, we need to find a way to get out of Jinja's sandboxed environment.

-This next stage of the challenge requires an intimate understanding of Python, Flask, and Jinja, but thankfully there's plenty of prior research available to anyone who can imagine some relevant Internet search keywords.
+This is the stage of the challenge requiring an intimate understanding of Python.
+Thankfully, even if you don't have such knowledge, there's plenty of prior research available to anyone who can imagine some relevant Internet search keywords.
 Two obvious searches might be [`flask jinja template injection`](https://duckduckgo.com/?q=flask jinja template injection) and [`server-side template injection jinja`](https://duckduckgo.com/?q=server-side template injection jinja), both of which turn up a wealth of information, including a particularly useful blog post titled "[Exploring SSTI in Flask/Jinja2, Part II](https://nvisium.com/blog/2016/03/11/exploring-ssti-in-flask-jinja2-part-ii/)."

 > :beginner: Even if no prior research was findable by searching the Internet, however, the general methodology you would use is the same: read the documentation for the tools you're using, play with the tools yourself, explore their running environment, and so on, focusing on areas that seem particularly promising.
 Yes, much of this intuition comes with experience.
 >